terraform-google-modules/terraform-google-org-policy/README.md

 ## Compatibility
 This module is meant for use with Terraform 1.3+ and tested using Terraform 1.10+.
 If you find incompatibilities using Terraform >=1.3, please open an issue.
- If you haven't
-[upgraded](https://www.terraform.io/upgrade-guides/0-13.html) and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [v4.0.0](https://registry.terraform.io/modules/terraform-google-modules/-org-policy/google/v4.0.0).

 ## Usage
 Many examples are included in the [examples](./examples/) folder, but simple usage is as follows: